reshmarahila/Brain_Tumor_DeepLearning/README.md

-# Brain_Tumor_DeepLearning

-** Brain Tumor Classifier – Code Summary**

-1.📁 Loads and Prepares Dataset

-Loads MRI images from train/, val/, and test/ folders.
+=> Loads MRI images from train/, val/, and test/ folders using ImageDataGenerator.

-Applies augmentation (flip, zoom, shift) to training data.
+=> Applies data augmentation (rotation, shift, flip, zoom) to training images for better generalization.

-Uses sparse labels (integer values for classes).

-2.🔄 Uses Transfer Learning (EfficientNetB0)

-Loads a pretrained EfficientNetB0 model (without its top layers).

-Freezes the pretrained layers.

-Adds a custom classification head for 4 tumor classes.

-3.⚙️ Compiles the Model

-Loss function: sparse_categorical_crossentropy

-Optimizer: Adam

-Metric: accuracy

-4.🏋️ Trains the Model

-Runs training on the dataset for up to 30 epochs.

-Uses EarlyStopping to avoid overfitting.

-Saves the best model using ModelCheckpoint.

-5.✅ Evaluates Performance

-Loads the best saved model.
+=> Handles class imbalance by computing class_weight so the model doesn't always favor the most common tumor.

+=> Uses EfficientNetB0 as a pretrained base model (from ImageNet) with a custom classification head.

+=> Trains the model using your labeled dataset (4 classes: Glioma, Meningioma, No Tumor, Pituitary).

+=> Monitors validation loss and uses early stopping + checkpoint to save the best version.

-Evaluates on the test set.
+=> Evaluates the trained model on the test set to calculate accuracy.

-Calculates accuracy and confusion matrix.

-6.📊 Visualizes Results

-Prints precision, recall, and F1-score per class.
+=> Generates a classification report (precision, recall, F1-score) for detected classes.

-Displays a labeled confusion matrix heatmap.
+=> Plots a confusion matrix to visualize prediction correctness per class.